Rachel Stoyanov: 2025

 In April 2025 the new group debuted at their domestic World Cup stage in Sofia, being 4th in the All-Around and winning gold with 5 ribbons.
 In Baku, they won gold in the All-Around and bronze with 3 balls & 2 hoops.
 In May, they won gold medals in cross battle at both European Cups (Baku, Burgas).
 Next month, they competed at the 2025 European Championships in Tallinn, Estonia.
 Due to many mistakes in both routines, they finished on 15th place in all-around and failed to qualify to apparatus finals.
 In July, the group took 5th place in all-around at Cluj-Napoca World Challenge Cup and won bronze medal in 5 ribbons final.

 In August she was selected to compete at the 2025 World Championships in Rio de Janeiro, Brazil along Danaya Atanasova, Sofia Ivanova, Alina Kolomiets and Emilia Obretenova.
 They took 6th place in the All-Around, after a drop in mixed routine, winning silver in the team event together with Eva Brezalieva and Stiliana Nikolova.
+Right after World Championships, Rachel underwent her second knee surgery and is still recovering to start competing again.

+2026

+She returned to the competition in July, competing at Milan World Cup, where she and her group took 9th place in all-around and debuted new 5 balls routine, which got them 5th place in the apparatus final.
+She was chosen to represent Bulgaria alongside Raya Bozhilova, Magdalina Minevska, Emilia Obretenova and Margarita Vasileva at the 2026 World Championships in Frankfurt, Germany.
+In group all-around competition they finished off the podium, on 6th place, due to mistakes in 5 Balls routine.
+They won bronze medals in both apparatus finals and silver medal in team competition alongside Eva Brezalieva and Stiliana Nikolova.